-A new body of work by the 2017 ESPY International Photography award winner Kathryn Allen Hurni goes display at Swansea’s elysium gallery from Friday, November 2 with portraiture as the focus.
-It’s the first time Kathryn has exhibited in the UK.
-Hurni was the winner of the elysium gallery led ESPY Photo award which has been running biennially since 2013.
+A new body of work called Witness by the 2017 ESPY International Photography award winner Kathryn Allen Hurni goes display at Swansea’s Elysium Gallery from Friday, November 2 with portraiture as the focus.
+It’s the first time Kathryn has exhibited at the Elysium Gallery (and the UK as a whole).
+Hurni was the winner of the Elysium gallery led ESPY Photo award which has been running biennially since 2013.
 Her work was chosen from over 300 international photographers.

-What does it mean for you to be exhibiting at elysium gallery and coming to Wales, especially with the important photographic innovations by Fox Talbot that happened around here in Victorian era?
+What does it mean for you to be exhibiting at Elysium Gallery and coming to Wales, especially with the important photographic innovations by Fox Talbot that happened around here in the Victorian era?

-These individuals were true pioneers in the medium that paved the way for photography becoming one of the most celebrated art forms today.
+These individuals were true pioneers in the medium that paved the way for photography to become one of the most celebrated art forms today.
 I am grateful to be a very small part of this photographic history, benefiting from all inaugural figures who took steps before me.
-Being from America, a country with a relatively short past, makes me even more appreciative to show my work in a place that is home to such rich and storied expression.
+Being from America, a country with a relatively short past makes me even more appreciative to show my work in a place that is home to such rich and storied expression.

 What did it mean to win the espy photo award last year?

-It’s a great honor to be the recipient of the 2017 ESPY Photo award.
+It’s a great honour to be the recipient of the 2017 ESPY Photo award.
 Seeing the quality of work produced by fellow photographers in the short-list exhibition was extremely humbling.

 Has the award help in any way?

 It has really helped my commercial practice.
 Clients seem to respond well to the phrase “award-winning.”
 Go figure.